Ancient Dharmic Wisdom on Saving: Build Resilience in Prosperity to Withstand Hard Times

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-Village granaries, temple endowments for anna-dana, seasonal stores, and community funds served as local buffers against famine and shocks.
-These institutions reflected preparedness and shared responsibility.
+The article points to village granaries, temple endowments for anna-dana, seasonal stores, and community funds.
+These served as buffers against famine, price shocks, and monsoon variability.